o-ran-sc/o-du-phy/docs/run_l1.rst

 **Note** that the markups dpdkBasebandFecMode and dpdkBasebandDevice needs to be adjusted in the relevant phycfg.xml under folder
  FlexRAN/l1/bin/nr5g/gnb/l1 before starting L1. |br|
  dpdkBasebandFecMode = 0 for LDPC Encoder/Decoder in software. |br|
- dpdkBasebandFecMode = 1 for LDPC Encoder/Decoder in FPGA.
-(Not supported in the Bronze Release for the Open Source Community) |br|
+ dpdkBasebandFecMode = 1 for LDPC Encoder/Decoder in FPGA. |br|

 * Run FAPI TM under folder phy/fapi_5g/bin::